U Network Price Hits $0.0007 on Top Exchanges (UUU)

-U Network (CURRENCY:UUU) traded 0.9% higher against the U.S. dollar during the 1 day period ending at 9:00 AM Eastern on September 1st.
-U Network has a total market cap of $6.55 million and approximately $314,415.00 worth of U Network was traded on exchanges in the last day.
-Over the last seven days, U Network has traded 0.4% higher against the U.S. dollar.
-One U Network coin can currently be purchased for approximately $0.0007 or 0.00000001 BTC on exchanges.
+U Network (CURRENCY:UUU) traded 2.3% higher against the US dollar during the 1-day period ending at 0:00 AM Eastern on September 1st.
+One U Network coin can currently be purchased for about $0.0007 or 0.00000001 BTC on popular exchanges.
+U Network has a market cap of $6.55 million and approximately $230,617.00 worth of U Network was traded on exchanges in the last day.
+Over the last seven days, U Network has traded up 1% against the US dollar.

 According to CryptoCompare, “UUU serves as the U Network public blockchain's native token, which is the Ethereum ERC-20 standard-based token before the main net swap.It means that the products can also support UUU as long as supporting ERC-20 token.
 Like cryptocurrency, UUU can be sent to anyone anywhere worldwide instantly.
 The total supply of UUU is 10,000,000,000 “